lajtomekadimon/freebsd-desktop-config/README.md

 My personal configuration for FreeBSD in desktop.
 It's designed for my personal case, so please don't use it.

-This configuration uses i3 window manager in an AMD Ryzen + NVIDIA environment.
+This configuration uses i3 window manager.
+In the Makefile, `desktop` asumes a AMD Ryzen + NVIDIA environment, and `vm` asumes a VirtualBox environment.

 ## Installation